-" On my return to Orange I found the copy of your Notes brought along of the consultations which I transmitted you.
+My last dated Nov^r 15th, from this place answered yours of May 11th, on the subject of your printed notes.
+I I have since had opportunities of consulting other friends on the plan you propose, who concur in the result of the consultations which I transmitted you.
 Mr. Wythe's idea seems to be generally approved, that the copies destined for the University should be dealt out by the discretion of the Professors, rather than indiscriminately and at once put into the hands of the students, which, other objections apart, would at once exhaust the Stock.
 A vessel from Havre de Grace brought me a few days ago two Trunks of Books, but without letter or catalogue attending them.
 I have forwarded them to Orange without examining much into the contents, lest I should miss a conveyance which is very precarious at this season, and be deprived of the amusement they promise me for the residue of the winter.